 1. Food Storage & Preservation

 Mason Jars are a food preservation staple.
-They are used to safely store produce, meat, soups, broths, and just about any other kind of food that you would want to store for your family.
+They are used to safely store produce, meat, soups, broths, butter, and just about any other kind of food that you would want to store for your family.
 If you want to start home canning, but you don’t know where to start check out The Sustainable Canning Course.